36 Weeks Pregnant

 Frequently Asked Questions

 Q: I lost my mucus plug.
 Does that mean labor is starting?
 A: Not necessarily.
-Mucus plug can regenerate; can be days or weeks before labor.
-Bloody show (blood-tinged mucus) is more predictive.
-Call OB to report [1].
+The mucus plug can regenerate, and losing it can happen days or even weeks before labor begins.
+A bloody show — blood-tinged mucus — is a more reliable sign that labor is approaching.
+Call your OB to report what you have noticed [1].

 Q: Is sex safe at 36 weeks?
-A: Yes, if low-risk pregnancy and no provider restriction.
-Some use sex to induce labor (semen has prostaglandins, orgasm contracts uterus).
-Discuss with OB [1].
+A: Yes, if you are having a low-risk pregnancy and your provider has not restricted it.
+Some couples use sex at term to help encourage labor, since semen contains prostaglandins and orgasm can cause uterine contractions.
+Discuss it with your OB if you have any concerns [1].

 For Dads

-- Practice labor support — counter-pressure, breathing cues, position changes.
-YouTube or class.
-Don’t freeze in the moment.
+- Practice labor support — counter-pressure, breathing cues, and position changes.
+Watch instructional videos or attend a class so you do not freeze in the moment.

-- Test run the drive — at different times of day, day and night entrances.
-Know where to park, where to check in.
+- Do a test run of the drive at different times of day, learning both the day and night entrances, where to park, and where to check in.

-- Read The Expectant Father Ch.
-35 — late third trimester, your role, labor.
+- Read The Expectant Father, Chapter 35, which covers the late third trimester, your role, and labor.

-- Pray for full lung maturation and engagement — baby’s head down, lungs ready, the architecture of life.
+- Pray for full lung maturation and engagement — that your baby’s head is down, the lungs are ready, and the architecture of life is complete.

 Sources